bonitasoft/bonita-doc/md/rest-api-overview.md

 * p: index of the page to display
 * c: maximum number of elements to retrieve
-* o: order of presentation of values in response: must be either attributeName ASC or attributeName DESC.
+* o: order of presentation of values in response: must be either `attributeName ASC` or `attributeName DESC`.
 The final order parameter value must be URL encoded.
   The order attributeNames are the same as those you get in the object representation returned in the response.
-* f: list of filters, specified as attributeName=attributeValue.
+* f: list of filters, specified as `attributeName=attributeValue`.
 To filter on more than one attribute, specify an f parameters for each attribute.
 The final filter parameter value must be URL encoded.
   The attributes you can filter on are specific to the resource.
 * s: search on name or search indexes.
 The matching policy depends on the configuration of [word-based search](using-list-and-search-methods.md).
   For example, if word-based search is enabled, `s=Valid` returns matches containing the string "valid" at the start of any word in the attribute value word,